 We tried various ways of forcibly closing the VPN, but in all cases the client correctly blocked our internet traffic and warned us of the problem.
 The only small omission is that the client doesn't have an 'auto-reconnect' option, leaving users to restore their connections manually.

 A bonus 'Obfuscated Servers' feature claims that it may help you connect even in countries and locations which block VPNs.
-And there's also the option to block ads and malicious websites via NordVPN's CyberSec, which is turned off by default.

 How good is NordVPN's Android app?